Depression in men – Adon Health Skip to content

 • Regular exercise (strength and endurance training)

-• Regular sleep
+• Regulated sleep

 • Digital detox, mindfulness, social environment

-What should men keep in mind?
+What should men be aware of?

-Depression is not a sign of weakness, but a biologically real illness that can be treated.
+Depression is not a sign of weakness but a biologically real illness that can be treated.
 Men who take their symptoms seriously, open up, and seek help benefit from a high probability of recovery.

 Conclusion